AtwoodDeng/JourneySand/README.md

 ## Glitter

-Not 100% sure about the noise function.
+Not 100% sure what the noise function is uesd.
 Here is a fake effect to simulate the one in Journey.

 ![Screenshot](Images/Glitter.jpg)